LilianCruanes/neo4j_for_django/docs/advanced-neo4j-concepts.md

 ---

 # Access mode
-A Neo4j cluster can be splitted to let at each database server, a role.
+A Neo4j cluster can be split to let a role to each database server.
 This role is either "READING" or "WRITING".
 This separation guarantees more performance and more stability in your database configuration.
 See more : [Neo4j Access Mode](https://neo4j.com/docs/driver-manual/1.7/sessions-transactions/#driver-transactions-access-mode)
 So, the requests sent to the databases servers will have to be also oriented towards a writing database or a reading database.
 Here is the biggest interest to handle oneself its sessions and transactions to the Neo4j database.
 <br/>
-You can define the access mode of a session : you'll have, during it's instantiation, to define its **type** parameter on '**WRITE**' or '**READ**'.
+You can define the access mode of a session : you'll have, during its instantiation, to define its **type** parameter on '**WRITE**' or '**READ**'.
-You can do the same thing with transactions, but note that if a transaction type is defined, it will override the type (if defined too) of the session in which one it is contained.
+You can do the same thing with transactions, but note that if a transaction type is defined, it will override the type (if defined too) of the session in which it is contained.
 See it [here](https://neo4j.com/docs/api/python-driver/current/transactions.html#access-modes).
 <br/>
 <br/>